Annotum/Annotum/readme.md

 When the workflow is not active, the `author` and `contributor` roles should act according to their default WordPress capabilities.
 See [Roles and Capabilities](http://codex.wordpress.org/Roles_and_Capabilities) in the WordPress Codex for more information on the capabilities of these roles.

+## Header Image

+You can upload a custom header image, replacing the site title that normally shows up in the header.
+In the current version of WordPress, header images are required to have fixed dimensions.
+This is slated to change with future versions of WordPress, but for now practical rules for adding a header image are:

+- Header images are required to be a fixed width and height.
+- The required width/height of header images is 500x52; it's extra long so longer logos will fit.
+- Uploaded images that are larger will prompt you to crop them, using a tool in the settings screen.
+- If your logo has transparency (`.gif` or `.png`), make sure you upload a version that is *exactly* 500x52.
+WordPress has limited support for image scaling, so if it has to scale your image, you'll lose the transparency.

+When a custom image is defined, it will replace the text in the header.

 ## Home Page Callouts

 You can optionally add 1 or 2 callouts to the home page, that contain announcements, notices or other important info.